What is Single Touch Payroll (STP)?

 A summary of all events can be found via Reports > Single Touch Payroll.
 This article provides a detailed explanation of each component on that screen.

 Whenever an employer creates a pay run and makes a payment to an employee that is subject to withholding, they are required to lodge a pay event with the ATO on or before the date the payment is made.
 Once a pay run is finalised, a pay event should be lodged with the ATO.

-For detailed information on Pay Events, including how to create and lodge them, refer here.
+For detailed information on pay events for non-closely held employees being reported on a quarterly basis, including how to create and lodge them, refer here.

 An update event is used to report changes to employee YTD amounts previously reported to the ATO.
 Update events are not associated to any pay runs and thus can only be created when an employee payment has not been made.